CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 What makes this unsettling isn’t the number of aborted attempts — it’s that no one thinks they’re crossing a line.
 Because in human thinking, moral weight often depends on recognition.
 If something hasn’t been recognized as “one of us” yet, it doesn’t trigger the same pause.

 Meanwhile, the probe hasn’t changed at all.
 It’s still doing the same neutral act: initiating a human life and expecting the environment to take over from there.
-It doesn’t understand that humans draw invisible boundaries around when something counts.
+It doesn’t understand that humans are fearful of what they do not understand.

 Anyone who encounters this scene, for example (maybe a wandering scouting troupe out for a hike) would not know what they were looking at.
 Neither would the airmen summoned to the site by the rancher.
 Logically, the large half-formed humans would look remarkably like what everyone now imagines your typical grey alien to be.